Losses/rune/sync/README.md

 The synchronization process involves several steps:

-- **1. Pre-Sync Preparation**: Before exchanging data, nodes must exchange HLC information and perform clock calibration to establish a consistent time baseline.
+- **Pre-Sync Preparation**: Before exchanging data, nodes must exchange HLC information and perform clock calibration to establish a consistent time baseline.
-- **2. Data Comparison & Conflict Resolution**:
+- **Data Comparison & Conflict Resolution**:
   - **Conflict Types & Strategies**:
     - **Create-Create**: Both nodes created the same record (same `entity_key`).
 Keep the record with the higher `modified_hlc`.
 If HLCs are identical, keep the one from the node with the lexicographically smaller `Node ID`.
     - **Update-Update**: Both nodes updated the same record.
 Keep the version with the higher `modified_hlc`.